 "Internationalization Strategies of Chinese Companies in Electronic Industry – based on an Exploratory Study of Lenovo, Haier, and TCL in Global Business"

-Any student enrolled at Hochschule Osnabrück has to pay enrolment fees of approx. EUR 300 per semester to cover administrative charges, contributions to the Student Welfare Services, membership fees for the Students' Union and the costs of the semester ticket.
-The cost of living in Osnabrück amounts to EUR 550 to EUR 600 per month.
-There is no tuition fee as of Wintersemester 2014/15.
+Any student enrolled at Hochschule Osnabrück has to pay enrolment fees of approx. EUR 350 per semester to cover administrative charges, contributions to the Student Welfare Services, membership fees for the Students' Union and the costs of the semester ticket.
+The semester ticket covers public transportation in Osnabrück and the Osnabrück greater area.
+The cost of living in Osnabrück amounts to approx. EUR 750 per month, depending on personal needs and habits.
+This includes rent health insurance, books, living and miscellaneous expenses.
+There is no tuition fee.